INC Linux Ransomware - Sandboxing with ELFEN and Analysis

 persistence, etc. This information is useful in determining the next steps in the analysis workflow.
 I built the

-ELFEN sandbox to analyze Linux malware (file type: ELF
+ELFEN sandbox to analyze Linux malware (file type: ELF) and provide this information.

 It is open-source and easy to set up.